-

 GLENN BROWN

 (BROWN, GLENN).
 Bracewell, Michael.
 New York: Gagosian Gallery, 2007.
 First Edition.
 4to.
 Cloth in Illustrated Jacket.
 Artist Monograph.
 Fine/Fine.
 78pp, 22 color and 3 duotone illustrations.
 Designed by Goto Design.
 With an exhibition history and bibliography.
 This is the lavishly produced hardbound catalogue published in conjunction with a 2007 Gagosian Gallery New York exhibition of nine recent art-history inflected paintings and two sculptures by British artist Glenn Brown.
 Each work is sumptuously reproduced with a tipped in color plate on heavy stock with a vellum overlay and an accompanying full page color detail; as well as three gatefold installation photographs.
 A most handsome copy.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight - we will inform you of the applicable amount at time of purchase.
 1-932598-50-2 Inventory Number: 017511

 -